sblauth/cashocs/docs/source/api_doc.rst

 PDE Constrained Optimization Problems
 -------------------------------------

-If you are using cashocs to solve PDE constrained optimization problems, you should use the following two classes, for either optimal control or shape optimization problems.
+If you are using CASHOCS to solve PDE constrained optimization problems, you should use the following two classes, for either optimal control or shape optimization problems.